maryloboe/fictionalCV/README.md

 # fictionalCV
 A fictional CV for Dr. Angela Yu's Udemy Web Dev course (Sarah Smith is not a real person).
-This is an HTML only assignment.
+This is an HTML and basic CSS only assignment.